-Continue to say this even if they insist many times.
-If ICE handcuffs or restrains witnesses in order to obtain fingerprints or documents, ask if you are under arrest.
+Continue to say this even if the officer insists many times.
+If ICE handcuffs or restrains you in order to obtain fingerprints or documents, ask if you are under arrest.
 You should not physically resist but instead continue to say "I do not consent to fingerprinting.
 I do not consent to giving you documents."

-What can I do if I am a witness to a home arrest?
+What can I do if I witness a home arrest?

-You can politely reinforce that you do not consent to them being in the home or searching unless they have a judge-signed warrant.
+You can politely repeat that you do not consent to ICE officers being in the home or searching unless they have a judge-signed warrant.